You are here

 - If you do not have NoMachine installed on your computer already, do so by visiting https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client and choosing the appropriate one under the category, "NoMachine Enterprise Client".

 - The first time you use the software you will see some information screens.
-As with the welcome screens described above, if you do not want to see the information screens each time, check the box labeled "Don't show this message again".
+If you do not want to see the information screens each time, check the box labeled "Don't show this message again".
 Click the "Ok" button.

 - You should now be connected: